MntCer/Rooc/README.md

 ## Motivation

-Pointer is why C is C, but it also brings a lot of problems.
-We love C-Style and we want a more handy and high-level language based on it.
-Our proposed language, "TODO, aims to maintain the syntactical style of C/C++ while removing pointers and offering some modern language feature, like a strong type system.
-And we redesign the original C++ Object-Oriented style, omit the support of inheritance to avoid the subtype problem, but introduce the `trait` like Rust to support the polymorphism.

 The C language, distinguished by its use of pointers, has proven both powerful and problematic.
 While we appreciate the elegance of C-style syntax, we aim to develop a more user-friendly, high-level language inspired by it.